 As we mentioned in the sports drink section, you would not give your kids a coke or Pepsi during a game.
 Well, you should be cautious about what happens to teeth every time colas are consumed.
 Soda is exceptionally high in acid and sugars, which are both terrible for teeth.
 Both eat away at enamel and can easily help lead to cavities.
 Some brands of soda contain a human’s daily sugar intake in one 20 oz container.
 On average, dentists recommend that soda should be avoided altogether.
 Large amounts of soda consumption can lead to diabetes and other diseases.

 In order to reduce the negative effects of harmful drinks, we think that high sugar drinks should be avoided entirely.
 If not, that is ok!
 We recommend that your children should at least swish their mouths with water after drinking those drinks.
 They should also brush and floss twice a day to maintain good oral health.

 Visit Our Office

 We hope you found our blog beneficial!
 Certain drinks can be very damaging to teeth, and we want everyone to take good care of their pearly whites.
-If you are worried that your child is drinking too much high sugar drinks, or if they are beginning to complain of sensitive teeth, then please call our pediatric dentist office.
+If you are worried that your child is drinking too many high sugar drinks, or if they are beginning to complain of sensitive teeth, then please call our pediatric dentist’s office.
 The sensitivity may be related to consuming too many sugary drinks.
 We will evaluate your child’s smile and determine a treatment plan that’s best during an appointment.
 If you are ready to make an appointment, you can do so on our Kid’s Healthy Teeth website.